Low-tax Singapore cites trusted reputation as key for businesses after G7 plan

 “We support a multilateral solution that will create a stable international system that promotes growth, tax certainty, while ensuring a level playing field across jurisdictions,” she added.

-Singapore is home to the regional headquarters of a number of global multinational companies including Alphabet’s (GOOGL.O) Google and Facebook (FB.O).
+Singapore is home to the regional headquarters of a number of global multinational companies including Alphabet’s Google and Facebook.

 Our Standards: The Thomson Reuters Trust Principles.